cia-cygy/Combat_BrowserCacheSmuggling_PythonCode/README.md

 -> Fake DLL proxies legitimate function calls while executing malware.
 -> Payload (e.g., Cobalt Strike beacon) is executed.
 -> Legitimate app continues running, reducing suspicion.

-My idea is to keep updating this code to make it an automatic and seamless process of deleting .dll files as soon as they are cached by the browser.